 Further, there is a big risk that there will be poor Peer Support available in this sort of transient set-up.
 Peer Support has been proven to be the best defence against mental health and medical fitness issues developing into safety risks (see e.g. EASA rulemaking post Germanwings accident).
 Effective Peer Support will most likely be lacking in an interoperability environment, especially where this environment is misused by management.

 Besides these issue with safety and company culture, there are a number of related operational challenges and hazards that could translate in to safety risks:

-For Crew Interoperability to actually work – from an operational safety management perspective – pilots would need to operate with identical Standard Operating Procedures (SOPs) across the different operators.
+For Crew Interoperability to actually work – from an operational safety management perspective – pilots and cabin crew would need to operate with identical Standard Operating Procedures (SOPs) across the different operators.
 “Almost similar” SOPs will not be enough.
 Especially emergency checklists and procedures will have to be 100% aligned as will relevant documentation such as OpsManual-A, OpsManual-B and the Quick Reference Hand-book (QRH).
 This includes performance calculation methods, whether software or paper based, should be identical across operators to avoid safety critical errors to happen.